COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 ---

-description: "First report: analysis of human mobility in the UK during the COVID-19 pandemic"
+description: "First report (8th April 2020): analysis of human mobility in the UK during the COVID-19 pandemic"

 ---